 Historically, various events associated with Kanchipuram can be traced back to the 2nd century BCE.

-1. Kamakshi Amman Temple.
-It won’t be wrong to say that this temple is considered as one of the historical gems from our illustrious past.
+It won’t be wrong to say that this temple is considered one of the historical gems from our illustrious past.
 This place is also known for the divine presence of Goddess Kamakshi; the incarnation of Maa Parvati herself.
 Thus, amongst the devotees, this place carries great significance.

-2. Devarajaswami Temple.
 The kings of Vijaynagar had created this temple devoted to Lord Vishnu.
 The ornamented engraved pillars inside the temple are a thing to watch and cherish.
 Interestingly, this temple also has a marriage hall which was built to commemorate the marriage between Lord Vishnu and Goddess Laxmi according to our mythology.
-If you have a keen interest in Hindu architecture then a visit to Devarajaswami temple will be greatly insightful for you.
+If you have a keen interest in Hindu architecture then a visit to the Devarajaswami temple will be greatly insightful for you.
 Devarahaswami temple is one of the most popular places to visit in Tamil Nadu.

-3. Kanchi Kamakoti Peetam.
 Situated in Kanchipuram, this is one of the Pancha Bhuta Sthalas which essentially represents five materials need for our very existence on this plain.
-These elements are fire, earth, sky, water and air.
+These elements are fire, earth, sky, water, and air.
 And out of these five, Kanchipuram represents Earth.
 Mainly devotees come here in search of peace and liberation.
 You will also get to see traditional aartis and pooja rituals being conducted.

 Kanchipuram is an amazing city loaded with India’s cultural heritage as well as incredible history.
 It is located at a distance of about 477, 1,079, 1,195, 1,685 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can travel to Kanchipuram by the following means of public transportation.

-By Road.
 You shouldn’t be having any kind of problem if you are planning a trip by road.
 Kanchipuram is well connected with other Indian cities by motorable roadways and national highways.
-If you are residing in nearby regions like Tindivanam, Vellore, Chitoor, then, you can easily book interstate/private buses, taxis or if it suits you, take your own vehicle here.
+If you are residing in nearby regions like Tindivanam, Vellore, Chittoor, then, you can easily book interstate/private buses, taxis or if it suits you, take your own vehicle here.